9 Camino de Santiago Routes: How to Choose the Best One

 The Original Way is the oldest Camino de Santiago route.
 Records show that King Alfonso II took this path to visit the tomb of Saint James in the 9th century.

-On this route, you’ll explore sparsely populated, mountainous areas and admire breathtaking scenery.
+On this Camino route, you’ll explore sparsely populated, mountainous areas and admire breathtaking scenery.
 Not many pilgrims choose to walk it.
 Therefore, you can expect a peaceful and liberating experience.

 On the other end of the spectrum is Camino frances.
 The French Way is the busiest and most popular of all Camino de Santiago routes.

-If you want to meet new people, share the pilgrimage experience, and explore new places with fellow travellers, this is the right option for you.
+If you want to meet new people, share the pilgrimage experience, and explore new places with fellow travelers, this is the right option for you.
 Many pilgrims consider it the most beautiful route, so you won’t run out of things to see and do.
 This route also has the best infrastructure for pilgrims.

 However, the price you have to pay is the huge number of people roaming the streets of every charming town you’ll pass.
 Racing to accommodations to secure a bed for the night is also a thing on the Camino frances.

 To avoid the stress of arriving at a fully booked house, you can make a reservation in advance.
 Check my resource on how to find cheap travel accommodation.
-Of course, pre-booking takes away the spontaneity of the walk, so make sure you leave some room for flexibility as well.
+Of course, pre-booking takes away the spontaneity of the walk, so make sure to leave some room for flexibility as well.

-✔️Tip: If you select the French Way over other options but want to avoid the crowds, don’t walk it in the summer.
+✔️Tip: If you select the French Way over other options but want to avoid the crowds, don’t walk it in summer.

 It is neither lonely nor crowded.
 Its infrastructure for pilgrims is well-developed so you won’t have any problems finding places to eat and sleep.
 But most importantly, you’ll be spellbound by the landscapes and astonished by the historical sites.